- December 11, 2018

 - Posted by: admin

-Whether you are experiencing hearing loss or have a friend or family member with hearing loss, it’s important for all parties to maintain easy and engaging communication.
+Whether you are experiencing a hearing impairment or have a friend or family member with hearing impairment, it’s important for all parties to maintain easy and engaging communication.
 Just like any relationship, maintaining respect and empathy for the other person is key.

 For those with hearing loss, conversations can be tiring and frustrating when you’re struggling to hear what’s being said.
 In addition, if you are communicating with someone with a hearing loss, it can be hard to know if are doing all you can to make it as easy and enjoyable for that person to understand you.